dumancode/SWIFT-BayesFlow-Model/README.md

 🚀 How to Run

-Run the workflow:
+Run the Jupyter Notebook:

-python main.py
+jupyter notebook main.ipynb

-Training progress and diagnostics will be printed to the console, and figures will be generated automatically.
+Training progress and diagnostics will be displayed inside the notebook, and figures will be generated inline.

 📊 Features

-Data Preprocessing: Reads and filters fixation data from .dat files.
+Data Preprocessing: Reads and filters fixation data.

 Simulator: Generates synthetic scanpaths using the simplified SWIFT model.